Asymptotic properties of the set of systoles of arithmetic Riemann surfaces: Introduction

 \begin{corollary} Let $\left( S_g \right) $ be a sequence in $\mathcal{M}$ with $S_g \in \mathcal{M}_{g,\mu}$ for some uniform constant $\mu>0$.
 Then there exists a sequence $\left( A_g \right) $ with $A_g \in \AS \cap \mathcal{M}_g$ such that \end{corollary}

 The second result is about the multiplicity of a systole in a commensurability class.
-For infinitely many values of systoles, the multiplicity is infinite. \begin{theoremletra} Let $\mathcal{C}$ be a commensurability class containing a surface of genus $2$.
-Then there exists an unbounded sequence of real numbers $s_1<s_2 < \cdots$, such that for any $s_j$ the class $\mathcal{C}$ contains an infinite set of surfaces with systole equal to $s_j$. \end{theoremletra}
+For infinitely many values of systoles, the multiplicity is infinite. \begin{theorem} Let $\mathcal{C}$ be a commensurability class containing a surface of genus $2$.
+Then there exists an unbounded sequence of real numbers $s_1<s_2 < \cdots$, such that for any $s_j$ the class $\mathcal{C}$ contains an infinite set of surfaces with systole equal to $s_j$. \end{theorem}

 Again we have a corollary for the set of arithmetic surfaces.
 Recall that a function is $n:1$ for some $n \in \mathbb{N}$ if the pre-image of any point has cardinality at most $n$. \begin{corollary} The function $\sys: \AS \rightarrow \mathbb{R} $ cannot be $n:1$ for any $n$. \end{corollary}